-It's tempting to choose "reduced-fat" milk in a latte and reward yourself with whipped cream on top.
-Sadly, this trade-off still adds up to 580 calories and 15 grams of saturated fat in a 20 ounce white chocolate mocha.
-That's worse than a quarter-pound burger with cheese.
+It's tempting to choose reduced-fat milk in a latte and reward yourself with whipped cream on top.
+But this trade-off still adds up to 580 calories and 15 grams of saturated fat in a 20-ounce white chocolate mocha.
+That's more than a quarter-pound burger with cheese.

 Food Fix: A sweetened, frothy beverage is a diet splurge.
 Limit the damage with nonfat (skim) milk and no whipped cream.
-You'll avoid 130 calories and two-thirds of the bad fat.
+You'll avoid 130 calories and two-thirds of the saturated fat.

-The nutritional content of turkey hot dogs varies from brand to brand -- and some are real turkeys when it comes to health.
+The nutritional content of turkey hot dogs varies from brand to brand.
 It may say "less fat" on the front label, but when you check the fine print on the back, you find there's still plenty of fat left in each sausage.

-Muffins masquerade as a healthy choice for breakfast.
-They beat doughnuts, they're still mainly sugary little cakes of refined flour.
+Muffins beat doughnuts, but they're still mainly sugary little cakes of refined flour.
 One store-bought muffin can hit 500 calories with 11 teaspoons of sugar.

 Food Fix: Go no larger than 2 1/2 inches in diameter.
 Or look for 100-calorie muffins at the store.
-They limit calories, and some brands are a surprisingly good source of whole grains and fiber.
+Some brands are a surprisingly good source of whole grains and fiber.

 Food Fix: Look for low-sugar, whole-grain cereal, and sweeten it with fresh fruit.

-Too often this nutritional superstar — rich in protein and calcium — contains shocking amounts of added sugar.
+Yogurt is a nutrition superstar, rich in protein and calcium.
+But many yogurts have lots of added sugar.
 Some brands add 30 or more grams of fructose, sucrose, or other sweeteners.
-Compare plain to fruited yogurts to see the difference between naturally-occurring milk sugar and added sugar listed on the nutrition facts panel.
+Compare plain to fruited yogurts to see the difference between the sugars that are naturally in milk and added sugar listed on the nutrition facts panel.

 Food Fix: Six ounces should be 90-130 calories and under 20 grams of sugar.
-Avoid sugary "fruit on the bottom," or blend sweetened yogurt with plain, nonfat yogurt.
+Avoid sugary "fruit on the bottom" yogurts.
+Or blend sweetened yogurt with plain, nonfat yogurt.

 Food Fix: Look for "100% whole grain" (oats, wheat) as the first ingredient.
 Or choose the brand with more fiber.

-Food Fix: Some light foods do provide significant calorie savings.
+Food Fix: Some light foods do help you save calories.
 Compare the labels in the store.

 Some yogurt, milk, eggs, cereal, and other foods boast of added omega-3.
-But most don't contain the kinds of omega-3 best known to help your heart -- EPA and DHA.
+But they may not have the kinds of omega-3 best known to help your heart: EPA and DHA.
 Or there's only a smidgen -- about as much as in one bite of salmon.
-Instead, they contain ALA from vegetable sources.
-Vegetable sources of omega-3 from ALA are not as potent or beneficial as DHA/EPA.
+Instead, they may have ALA from vegetable sources.
+ALA is not as potent or beneficial as DHA/EPA.